RahulSoni2903/Task-1-Create-3-file-Backup-/README.md

 ## 🗜 Zip Copied Files Using Execute Process Task

 After creating the NewFolder, we zip the copied files (not the folder).

-For this, we use an **Execute Process Task**.
+For this, we use an 🛠️ **Execute Process Task**.

 The basic requirement is a ZIP executable file.

 Executable path used on my system:
-C:\Users\Aum S\Desktop\Inkey Internship\SSIS\03-02-2026\File Transfer(Copy)\7za.exe
+## C:\Users\Aum S\Desktop\Inkey Internship\SSIS\03-02-2026\File Transfer(Copy)\7za.exe

-Arguments used in Execute Process Task: a -tzip "C:\Users\Aum S\Desktop\Inkey Internship\SSIS Extra\File Create\NewFolder\MyZip.zip" "C:\Users\Aum S\Desktop\Inkey Internship\SSIS Extra\File Create\Destination*"
+Arguments used in Execute Process Task:
+## a -tzip "C:\Users\Aum S\Desktop\Inkey Internship\SSIS Extra\File Create\NewFolder\MyZip.zip" "C:\Users\Aum S\Desktop\Inkey Internship\SSIS Extra\File Create\Destination*"

+⚠️ Important Note
+The `*` at the end of the destination path is mandatory.
+It ensures that only the files are zipped, not the entire folder.

+---

+## ✅ Conclusion

 This project automates file backup by copying source files to a destination folder and compressing them into a ZIP archive using SSIS.
-It provides a simple and reliable workflow for file copy and archive operations using ForEach Loop and system tasks.
+It provides a clean, reliable and reusable workflow for file copy and archive operations using ForEach Loop and system tasks.